Single transferable vote: Example for a non-partisan election

 Suppose an election is conducted to determine what three foods to serve at a party.
 There are seven choices: Oranges, Pears, Strawberries, Cake (of the strawberry/chocolate variety), Chocolate, Hamburgers and Chicken.
 Only three of these may be served to the 23 guests.
 STV is chosen to make the decision, with the whole-vote method used to transfer surplus votes.
 The hope is that each guest will be served at least one food that they are happy with.

-To select the three foods, each guest is given one vote – they each mark their first preference and are also allowed to cast two back-up preferences to be used only if their first-preference food cannot be selected or to direct a transfer of their vote if the first-preference food is chosen with a surplus of votes.
+To select the three foods, each guest is given one vote – they each mark their first preference and are also allowed to cast two alternate preferences to be used only if their first-preference food cannot be selected or to direct a transfer of their vote if the first-preference food is chosen with a surplus of votes.
 The 23 guests at the party mark their ballots: some mark first, second and third preferences; some mark only two preferences.
+The alternate preferences are used as needed in successive rounds of counting.

 When the ballots are counted, it is found that the ballots are marked in seven distinct combinations, as shown in the table below: